 In Section 2, we describe a clickstream dataset obtained from Coursera where we observe the lecture and quiz consumption patterns of students across two courses offered by Wharton Online: Marketing and Operations.
-In addition, we present an overview of our model that endogenizes binge-watching by treating individuals as boundedly rational decision makers when they make their lecture and quiz consumption choices across courses, including the specific choice set and the components of the utility function based on behavioral theories.
+In addition, we present an overview of our model that allows binging to be an outcome of boundedly rational consumers maximizing current and future utilities when they make their lecture and quiz consumption choices across courses, with the components of the utility function motivated by behavioral theories.
 In our model, we assume that each choice is comprised of a two-stage decision process where individuals first choose a content "category" (Marketing vs. Operations vs. Break), and then select a content "type" within the category (lecture/quiz, short/medium/long break).
 In Section 3, we provide descriptive evidence of binge consumption within the individuals observed in our dataset; importantly, we distinguish between content binging and temporal binging.

 Section 4 lays out our formal model, including the parameterization of each component of the choice utilities.
 We also compare and contrast our two-stage decision process model with the standard nested logit.
-Section 5 presents our estimation procedure and results.
+Section 5 presents our strategies for empirical identification and our estimation procedure.
+We demonstrate that the variation in our data allows us to empirically identify the parameters that capture the key features of our model (e.g., goal progress) from state dependence.
 We use hierarchical Bayes Markov chain Monte Carlo (MCMC) sampling to obtain parameter estimates, which allows us to account for unobserved heterogeneity and obtain posterior predictive checks at the individual-level for a rigorous assessment of model adequacy.
+Section 6 describes the results from the parameter estimation of the full model and the behavioral implications of the parameter values.

-In Section 6, we conduct a series of counterfactuals to see how binge consumption patterns might change with different content release schedules.
-In Section 7, we look at whether the patterns observed in Marketing and Operations are predictive of behaviors in other courses, akin to assessing the value of this data for different product launches.
-Section 8 concludes with directions for future research in the area of online dynamic consumption.
+In Section 7, we conduct a series of counterfactuals to see how binge consumption patterns might change with different content release schedules.
+We are able to verify the predictions made by the sequential to simultaneous release counterfactual using data obtained following a natural experiment policy change made by Coursera.
+In Section 8, we look at whether the patterns observed in Marketing and Operations are predictive of within-course behaviors, as well as cross-course behaviors, which is akin to assessing the value of this data for different product launches.
+Section 9 concludes with directions for future research in the area of online dynamic consumption.